marykolbas/playful-plants/design-plan/design-journey.md

 ![Consumer View Sketch 1](/design-plan/consumersketch1.jpeg)

 I sketched two designs (seperated by pink line).
 Since this is a mobile site, I prefer the right sketch with the Sort as a dropdown and Filter as a hamburger menu.
-The small tiles rather than an aside column is better fit for smaller screens.
+The small tiles rather than an aside column is better fit for smaller screens, which Abi will be using to view this site.

 ![Admin View Sketch 1](/design-plan/adminsketch1.jpeg)